 In consultation with community legal centres and other sector organisations, we work across a range of important law reform and advocacy campaigns.

 Keep reading below for detailed information about a variety of policy issues.
-Our specific policy asks for the new NSW government can be found online here.

-Other current policy priorities
+Other law reform priorities

 Fairer laws for people with debts

 Amend practices around debt recovery to ensure that people facing hard times are not further impacted by the system, including garnishing order notifications and defaulting suspensions.